Definition of Cash Flow Hedge

 Some of the advantages are given below::

-- A cash flow hedge can help the entity or any individual from the cash flow fluctuation which can happen in the future.
+- It can help the entity or any individual from the cash flow fluctuation which can happen in the future.

 - The risk is mitigated to a greater extent.

-- A cash flow hedge can help in the proper budgetary planning.
+- This can help in proper budgetary planning.

-- A cash flow hedge also helps the investors to maintain their financial investment accordingly.
+- It also helps investors to maintain their financial investments accordingly.

 Disadvantages